nikomatsakis/babysteps/babysteps/_posts/2023-03-03-trait-transformers-send-bounds-part-3.md

 date: 2023-03-03 09:39 -0500
 ---

 I previously introduced [the "send bound" problem][sb], which refers to the need to add a `Send` bound to the future returned by an async function.
 This post continues my tour over the various solutions that are available.
 This post covers "Trait Transformers".
 This proposal arose from a joint conversation with myself, Eric Holk, Yoshua Wuyts, Oli Scherer, and Tyler Mandry.
-It's a variant of Eric Holk's [inferred async send bounds][iab] proposal as well as the work that Yosh/Oli have been doing in the [keyword generics][kg] group.
+It's a variant of Eric Holk's [inferred async send bounds][iasb] proposal as well as the work that Yosh/Oli have been doing in the [keyword generics][kg] group.
 Those posts are worth reading as well, lots of good ideas there.[^plan]

 [^plan]: I originally planned to have part 3 of this series simply summarize those posts, in fact, but I consider Trait Transformers an evolution of those ideas, and close enough that I'm not sure separate posts are needed.